ymacia29/PC_PMOS/README.md

 ### Education
 CPS-3 collapses HS grad with less than HS in a single category (codes 1-2 map to 0).
 4-year and graduate degrees are combined (code 4 maps to 3).
 Two-level coding at top and bottom differs from SIS.
 Noted in harmonization documentation.

-### Open questions (pending data team response, June 2026)
-1. Was PCOS collected at the REF/enrollment survey?
-2. Is the 2018 survey the most recent wave within the 2020 data freeze, or does a 2021 wave exist?
-3. Is an updated data freeze (2023 or 2024) available given analysis is being conducted in 2026?
-4. Is the age reconstruction approach (`AGEREF + FAILPYRS_TOTAL`) correct?
-5. When was the REF/enrollment survey administered?